bytecodealliance/wasmtime/cranelift/docs/langref.rst

     :lines: 2-

-The first line of a function definition provides the function *name* and the :term:`function signature` which declares the argument and return types.
+The first line of a function definition provides the function *name* and the :term:`function signature` which declares the parameter and return types.
 Then follows the :term:`function preamble` which declares a number of entities that can be referenced inside the function.
 In the example above, the preamble declares a single local variable, ``ss1``.